Bethel University Immunization Requirements

 · Have a test for immunity – MMR titer or Varicella titer

 If any component of the MMR titer test or Varicella titer test is not positive, BOTH immunizations must be taken again

 · Have both immunizations again

 Because the immunizations must be given 28 days apart, after the student has their first immunization, a temporary 30 day waiver will be given so the student can register for full-time credit hours.

 · Exemptions may be requested if the student has an allergy to a vaccine component, has a valid medical condition which contraindicates receiving the vaccine, or religious tenets prohibiting vaccinations.
 If you believe you are entitled to an exemption based on one of the preceding grounds, you must bring signed letter from your physician explaining your condition or sign a religious waiver, available from the Immunization Coordinator.
 If you have any question please feel free to contact Immunization Coordinator prior to registration.

 If an exempted student contracts Measles, Mumps, Rubella, Varicella or Meningitis, or if a Measles, Mumps, Rubella, Varicella, or Meningitis outbreak occurs, it will be the student’s responsibility to remain off campus until a physician gives written permission for the student to return to campus.

-Immunization Coordinator, Melissa Curd - Health Services, Bethel University
+Immunization Coordinator, Kristy Dunn - Health Services, Bethel University